“Ignore the f’ing haters!”

 For starters, the reception I got wasn’t unique to me; it was standard for Hacker News and cliché across cynical communities.
 The canonical examples here are Drew Houston’s original Dropbox demo and Slashdot’s original iPod announcement:

-But there’s something to be said about actually listening to feedback and criticism, right?
-And not just blindly building in a vacuum, ignoring the world around you?
+But there’s something to be said about actually listening to feedback and criticism, and not just blindly building in a vacuum, ignoring the world around you, right?

 So when I also shared JSON5 on the Node.js mailing list, the reception was notably more positive: